 And guess what?
 It’s super easy and essentially hands-off.

-Chop apples (I like to leave the skins on!)
+First chop the apples – I like to leave the skins on.

 Close lid and set vent to sealing position.
 Then hit manual and set timer for 4 minutes.
 Allow pressure to build for about 10 minutes before timer starts.

 Once timer has gone off, naturally release for 15 minutes (do not turn vent), then you can manually release the rest of pressure and open lid to stir.

 These Instant Pot steel cut oats are thick and creamy, with a slight crunch in the oats, but not truly crunchy.
 If you haven’t had steel cut oats before they have a slightly different texture than rolled oats or quick oats, so just be mindful of that.